 If a student has made UNSATISFACTORY PROGRESS, and has been placed on Suspension, then they must apply for an Unsatisfactory Progress Appeal to receive time to attempt to regain Satisfactory Progress.
 Types of appeals that will be considered for probation are illness/health, death in family, or major life interruption.
-In order for an appeal to be verified for a term that a student is enrolled the Appeal must be received by the end of the third week.
+For an appeal to be verified for a term that a student is enrolled the Appeal must be received by the end of the third week.
 If the Appeal is approved by the Student Scholastic Committee, the student must meet with both their faculty and student support advisor every week and if available/applicable, attend tutoring sessions.
-The student will be allowed to enroll up to a half-time (6 hours) ONLY.
-If the student successfully completes this period, but does not meet SAP, they will continue on Probation until the CGPA and the completion ratio are met.
+Scholastic Committee will determine how many credits the student will be eligible to enroll for while on probation.
+The committee will consider CGPA, completion percentage, attendance, and other factors.
+It will be documented in the student's academic plan.
+If the student successfully completes this period, but does not meet SAP, they will continue Probation until the CGPA and the completion ratio are met.
 If the student status is unsatisfactory after the Probation status, the student's status is classified as Suspension.
-(See above) If you are denied eligibility for probation please follow the grievance process as described on page 19-20.
+If you are denied eligibility for probation, please follow the grievance process.